Customer update on servicing

 This may mean, if you try to call us, you’ll experience longer wait times.
 Rather than call us, you may prefer to use our online services during this time.
-If you’re not already registered it’s simple to register - Online Services.
+If you’re not already registered you can do so at - online services. it’s simple to register.
 Once registered you can quickly see your plan information and value.

 Our mail might be impacted, and we will do all we can to minimise any impact on you.
 We will still be working with Royal Mail and our distribution partners to make sure all mail continues in and out of Prudential, though there might be delays.